Insider Guide: Best of Singapore

 Perhaps the world's most orderly Chinatown, Singapore's version features plenty of shops selling Chinese souvenirs and sculptures, most of which are overpriced.

-It's still a beautiful area and nice escape from the usual steel and glass high-rises that dominate most of the city.
+It's still a beautiful area and a nice escape from the usual steel-and-glass high-rises that dominate most of the city.

-Though touristy, the restaurants are fantastic and serve cheap, Chinese dishes that are difficult to find anywhere else in Singapore.
+Though touristy, the restaurants are fantastic and serve cheap, Chinese dishes on Smith Street that are difficult to find anywhere else in Singapore.
 There are also some Chinese temples worth checking out.

 The world's largest observation wheel at 65 meters high, the Singapore Flyer opened in 2008.